mrowe/twitter2evernote/README.md

 ## Usage

-`twitter2evernote` takes two arguments: a path to the directory containing Twitter archive JS files (e.g.
+`twitter2evernote` takes three arguments: a path to the directory containing Twitter archive JS files (e.g.
+~/Downloads/tweets/data/js/tweets), the year to process (e.g. "2013")
-~/Downloads/tweets/data/js/tweets) and the name of the file in which to store the Evernote export-format file:
+and the name of the file in which to store the Evernote export-format
+file:

-    $ java -jar twitter2evernote-0.1.0-standalone.jar ~/Downloads/tweets/data/js/tweets/ twitter-notes.enex
+    $ java -jar twitter2evernote-0.1.0-standalone.jar ~/Downloads/tweets/data/js/tweets/ 2013 twitter-notes-2013.enex

 ## Bugs